OliverHe/gedext/README.md

     * Varying kinds of certificate validation
     * JSON minifying
     * XML minifying
-12. Split main python file according to function
+11. Split main python file according to function
-13. Figure out why title doesn't work in applications overview.
+12. Figure out why title doesn't (always) work in applications overview.
-14. See if I can apply the conversion only on selected text.
-15. Wonder about replacing minidom with lxml
+13. Wonder about replacing minidom with lxml

 ## Packaging
 These are mostly as a reminder to myself